Feel like singing but not too confident? Want to develop your repertoire and learn new styles?

 Singing for Fun in Scots

-**TERM 1 :: this class is cancelled as our tutor is unable to teach this term.
-Please contact the office if you had hoped to enrol**
+**TERM 2 :: unfortunately we’re not able to run this class while our tutor recuperates.
+Please contact the SMG office if you wanted to enrol **

 Come and enjoy a varied repertoire of traditional and contemporary Scots songs!
 Relaxing, cheerful and tailored to suit all levels, this upbeat class will lift your spirits.
 Professional vocal tips from an experienced tutor and vocal coach.
 Lovely melodies with a wee dash of harmony – and the thrill of singing well together!